bcouty/package-ionic-cloud/readme.md

 - Implements [Ionic Cloud features supported](https://docs.ionic.io/services/) - ([Push](https://docs.ionic.io/services/push/) or [Auth](https://docs.ionic.io/services/auth/))in your mobile app;
 - For Push Notifications Service, create and configure a Profile and Certificate in Ionic IO ([for Android](https://docs.ionic.io/services/profiles/#android-fcm-project--server-key) / [for iOS](https://docs.ionic.io/services/profiles/#ios-push-certificate))

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

 --------------------

 ## Installation